 Output Formats: AZW3, EPUB, FB2, OEB, LIT, LRF, MOBI, HTMLZ, PDB, PML, RB, PDF, RTF, SNB, TCR, TXT, TXTZ

 The conversion engine has lots of powerful features.
 It can rescale all font sizes, ensuring the output e-book is readable no matter what font sizes the input document uses.
 It can automatically detect/create book structure, like chapters and Table of Contents.
 It can insert the book metadata into a “Book Jacket” at the start of the book.
+Many businesses owners also ask us how to monitor employee computers so that their activity can be checked so if you are wondering the same check those out as they are easily the best we have found so far.

 but today I will introduce another free and open source software that can easily convert PDF to MOBI or EPUB, it is PdfMasher.